0xwallet/bitcoinsv-elixir/README_EN.md

 # bitcoinsv-elixir

-Since bitcoin SV network has started, we need a cloud wallet server which can address the need for mainstream users, especially for business / organization / merchants who wants to be connected to the MetaNet. which is an important platform for the future internet of value.
+Since bitcoin SV network has started, we need a cloud wallet server which can address the need for mainstream users, especially for business / organization / merchants who wants to be connected to the MetaNet. which is an important platform for the future
+IoV (Internet of Value).
 The core difference between classical internet and MetaNet is the additional blockchain layer on top of TCPIP. since many important feature requires a bitcoin node for operations on addresses, signatures, transactions and scripts, we need a flexiable and high performance node implementation for billions of users (humans & machines).

 ## Current status